 The Search and Indexing troubleshooter could check for general problems with the Windows 10 search function and resolve them if possible.

-Click on the Start button and go to Settings > Updates and Security > Troubleshoot.
+- Click the Start button and go to Settings > Updates and Security > Troubleshoot.

-You need to change the value of key SetupCompletedSuccessfully to 0.
+- You need to change the value of the key SetupCompletedSuccessfully to 0.

-Follow the complete instructions on how to change it in our post – Windows Search Indexer is not working.
-In that same post, we have suggested some more fixes including options to rebuild the index, search box issues, and more.
-Do read, and see what you can try to resolve this issue.
+Follow the complete instructions on changing it in our post – Windows Search Indexer is not working.
+In that post, we suggested more fixes, including options to rebuild the index, search box issues, and more.
+Do read and see what you can try to resolve this issue.